St Moritz holidays

 Bargain buys

-The shops here are more about splashing the cash than bagging a bargain, though there are a couple of supermarkets where you can buy those everyday essentials.
+The shops here are more about splashing the cash than bagging a bargain, though there are a couple of supermarkets where you can buy everyday essentials.

 Mid-range buys